iekhwang/DeepSpeech-Mandarin/Mozilla_DeepSpeech/v0.7.0/README.md

 less VERSION
 ```

-if the version is not v0.7.0, hard reset the version to v0.7.0
+If the version is not v0.7.0, hard reset the version to v0.7.0

 ```
 git reset --hard v0.7.0